davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/about.md

 Add suggestions to [Suggestions: Executable Notes]( https://docs.google.com/document/d/1K7rpdT1A84U5z5p_cg9eG6R25as6ty09REUTJLYO0YI/edit) if you'd like to remain anonymous, keep your email private, or are not interested in follow-up questions.
+To get notifications on changes to this document, see [Google Docs Editors Help](https://support.google.com/docs/answer/91588?hl=en&co=GENIE.Platform%3DDesktop).

 ## Content license